goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# ELECTRA: A Brief Overview

-You've shared the ELECTRA paper, which introduces an innovative pre-training approach for language models.
-Here's a high-level summary:

 ELECTRA presents a more efficient alternative to masked language modeling (MLM) pre-training methods like BERT.
 Instead of masking tokens and training a model to predict the original ones, ELECTRA proposes "replaced token detection" - a discriminative task where:

 1. A small generator model replaces some tokens with plausible alternatives